- Director of Clinical Education, Center for Transgender and Gender Expansive Health

 In primary care, there will be a stepwise approach to patient care.
 Learners will begin by seeing patients together with the clinician and move gradually towards independent practice over the course of the rotation.
 Appointments with transgender patients are integrated into the overall clinic schedule, so not every primary care patient seen during the course of the rotation will be transgender.
 At the discretion of the course director, the learner may be assigned other tasks related to gender-affirming primary care instead of seeing cisgender patients - for example, reviewing hormone test results and adjusting hormone regimens with supervision.

 Goals & Objectives

-Goal: To familiarize residents with the primary care of transgender patients, including gender-affirming hormone prescribing
+Goal: To familiarize residents with multiple disciplines involved in the care of transgender patients

 Objectives: By the end of the rotation, residents will be able to: